 Diversify your distribution channels with a focus on what works

 From a content marketing approach, focusing on distribution for your best content will help minimize the impact of a slow season.

-I’m using distribution as a catch all – but really, I mean how your content is shared across channels (ads, backlinks, social, blog), and the various forms it takes (infographics, webinars, eBooks, marketing tool kits).
+I’m using distribution as a catch-all – but really, I mean how your content is shared across channels (ads, backlinks, social, blog), and the various forms it takes (infographics, webinars, eBooks, marketing tool kits).

-This accomplishes a couple things for you.
-First, you’re accessing multiple audiences from different places which helps to soften the blow of a slow season.
+This accomplishes a couple of things for you.
+First, you’re accessing multiple audiences from different places which help to soften the blow of a slow season.
 For example, if organic traffic takes a bit of hit, social traffic or ad traffic help to compensate.
 Second, you maintain your SERPS standings for any content that’s ranking well.
 So your biggest drivers of content can continue to do what they do.
 And at the very least, you’re not losing out to your competitors because traffic is dropping off.
 Finally, you maintain your authority and continue to engage a wide range of audiences by varying the way you package content – circulating infographics, publishing video content, hosting webinars, etc).

 Turn “slow” to “grow” with original data and research